TrueNASTrueNAS Nightly Development Documentation

 1. Create a new virtual machine as usual, taking note of the following:

-• Point a bootable CD/DVD device in the virtual hardware to the TrueNAS SCALE installer image (this is usually an .iso).
+• Point a bootable CD/DVD device in the virtual hardware to the TrueNAS installer image (this is usually an .iso).

 • Configure the virtual network card to allow your network to reach it.
 Bridged mode is optimal as this treats the network card as one plugged into a simple switch on the existing network.